celadari/json-logic-scala/docs/_posts/parse-json-logic-typed.md

 parent: Getting started
 ---

-Converting a json-logic-typed data to a Scala data structure is a deserialize operation performed by utility class `Deserializer`.
+The `Deserializer` utility class converts json-logic-typed data Scala data structure.

-* A `Deserializer` is a class responsible for parsing json data and convert it to a Scala structure.
+Configure the `Deserializer` class with the `DeserializerConf` object.
-Configuration is provided with a `DeserializerConf` object, if no object is provided the default one is used instead.
+This object defines how types in json-logic-typed map to a Scala data structure.
-* A `DeserializerConf` provides mapping from type in json-logic-typed to Scala data structure.
+If no custom object is provided, the default `DeserializerConf` is used .

 ### Parsing examples: